Angel Shijoy

 Angel Shijoy is an Indian voice artist who mainly uses her voice in Malayalam film and advertising industry.
 She has been lending her voice for cinema, web series, short films, documentaries and advertisements since age eight.
 Her voice was also used in the title track "Nattilengum Paattayi" for Radio Mango.
 Also, she is the promotional voice artist for Gold 101.3FM based in dubai since 10 years.
+She has lent her voice in more than 15000 advertisements including commercials and voice overs in Malayalam and English.
+Over 500 national and international clients from more than 18 countries believe her to be a valuable voice asset for their businesses.
 She had won the Kerala State TV Award twice by dubbing for tele serials in 2013 and 2016 and Kerala State Film Award for Best Dubbing Artist in 2015 for Haram.

 Career

 She started her career when she was eight years old for Malayalam soap operas.
 She has dubbed in several Malayalam television serials before her movie career as a dubbing artist.
 She has dubbed for female actresses in Malayalam films.
 She dubbed for actress Rohini for a reality show Kadha ithuvare on Mazhavil Manorama in some episodes.